wp-plugins/delete-me/readme.txt

 = May I be notified of users who delete themselves and what was deleted? =

 Yes.
-The `Settings -> Delete Me` subpanel has a setting called "Email Notification", just check the box and save changes.
+The `Settings -> Delete Me` subpanel has a setting called "E-mail Notification", just check the box and save changes.

-= Does this plugin support WordPress Multisite? =

-No. The plugin will not load if WordPress Multisite is detected.
-If I have alot of requests for Multisite support I'll consider adding it.

-= Is this plugin available in any languages other than English? =

-No. If I have alot of requests for localization I'll consider adding some.
+= Is there a way to customize the Javascript dialog warning? =

+No. However, when the setting "Delete Comments" is checked the warning will change to mention comments will also be lost.

 == Screenshots ==